ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 			post4				AUTHOR
 			...
 			...
+</code></pre>

 **Default usage:**

 [ACT-list]

-	* all categories and subcategories post, excluding administrator's posts, grouped by (upon selection) Category/Author/Title
+all categories and subcategories post, excluding administrator's posts, grouped by (upon selection) Category/Author/Title

 **Exclude categories:**

 [ACT-list exclude="cat1-slug, cat2-slug, ..."]

-	* listed categories will be excluded.
-Categories must be listed with their slugnames.
+listed categories will be excluded.
+Categories must be listed with their *slugnames*.

 **Include admin's posts:**

 [ACT-list admin=1]

-	* this option will also include all admin's posts in the list.
+this option will also include all admin's posts in the list.

 == Installation ==